 Whatever it is, there’s an app for it.

-Let’s start off by doing a quick overview of app development:
+Let’s start off by doing a quick overview of mobile app development:

 - App Development can be for either web or mobile.
-Web app development includes a view port area for multiple device types, such as desktop to mobile, but the application would run in a browser container.
-Mobile App development is typically for mobile devices such as smartphone, phablets, and tablets.
+Web app development includes a viewport area for multiple device types, such as desktop to mobile, but the application would run in a browser container.
+Mobile App development is typically for mobile devices such as smartphones, phablets, and tablets.